Probate Q&A Series

 • Draft a verified petition under G.S.
 28A-15-3 specifying the property and carrying costs.

-• Attend the hearing and demonstrate reasonableness of sale terms and costs.
+• Attend the hearing and demonstrate reasonableness of the sale and costs.

-• Obtain a clerk’s order authorizing sale and cost recovery.
+• Obtain a clerk’s order authorizing sale and any allowed expense treatment.

 Handling a special proceeding to sell estate real property and recover carrying costs involves clear documentation, proper notice, and court approval.
 Pierce Law Group has seasoned attorneys who guide you through every step.
 Contact us today by email at intake@piercelaw.com or call (919) 341-7055 to schedule a consultation and ensure your estate administration proceeds smoothly.